 Te Kura has to ensure that work presented for assessment is the student’s own work.
 The parent/caregiver of a student enrolling in courses that lead to New Zealand national qualifications must ensure that the student understands that work sent in for assessment must be their own.
 Plagiarism detection software may be applied to any work presented for assessment.
 Your agreement to the declaration statement in your student’s enrolment application is confirmation of this understanding.

 - The student undertakes to present their own work for assessment and signs the authentication statement on the cover sheet of all assessment activities as a guarantee of this.
-If working online at NCEA Level 1, the student and supervisor sign an authentication statement at the start of each course which is uploaded to the designated dropbox in Te Kura’s Online Teaching and Learning Environment (OTLE); the student also completes the online authentication statement for all assessment activities at time of submission.
+If working online at NCEA Level 1, the student and supervisor sign an authentication statement at the start of each course which is uploaded to the designated dropbox in Te Kura’s online learning environment (My Te Kura); the student also completes the online authentication statement for all assessment activities at time of submission.

 Supervisors and their students are able to discuss the student’s learning needs and concerns with Te Kura staff.
 In the event that the concern cannot be resolved, Te Kura has formal complaints procedures.
 Te Kura recognises that any student making a complaint should feel safe and supported and that by making a complaint they will not be academically disadvantaged.

 The following Te Kura Information Communications Technology (ICT) Student Use Agreement is for the protection and safety of students enrolled at Te Kura.
 By agreeing to the declaration statement in your enrolment application, you agree to comply with the terms of this agreement.

 - When using ICTs it may not always be possible for Te Kura to filter or screen all inappropriate material.
 For a guide to the range of material that Te Kura would regard as inappropriate, go to the Netsafe website (www.netsafe.org.nz).
 It is therefore your responsibility to: